ruizcrp/hyperlearn/README.md

 ### 1.2 LLM Tokens plus Recommender System

-This could be a cool solution: [TALLRec by Bao et al. September 2023](https://arxiv.org/pdf/2305.00447.pdf) that even comes with [code](https://github.com/SAI990323/TALLRec)!
+This could be a cool solution: [TALLRec by Bao et al. April 2023](https://arxiv.org/pdf/2305.00447.pdf) that even comes with [code](https://github.com/SAI990323/TALLRec)!
 They call their approach Large Recommendation Language Model (LRLM), which fits, right? :heart_eyes:  "Elaborately, TALLRec structures the recommendation data as instructions and tunes the LLM via an additional instruction tuning process.
 Moreover, given that LLM training necessitates a substantial amount of computing resources, TALLRec employs a lightweight tuning approach to efficiently adapt the LLMs to the recommendation task.
-Specifically, we apply the TALLRec framework on the LLaMA-7B model with a LoRA architecture, which ensures the framework can be deployed on an Nvidia RTX 3090 (24GB) GPU" (p.2)
+Specifically, we apply the TALLRec framework on the LLaMA-7B model with a LoRA architecture, which ensures the framework can be deployed on an Nvidia RTX 3090 (24GB) GPU" (p.2).
+The text also mentions that they took a history of 10 items.
+This could be tried with for example a history of 10 language excercises.

+A similar solution could be based on a sequence of items.
+This is an [approach used by GenRec, Ji et al. 2023 July](https://arxiv.org/pdf/2307.00457.pdf).
+Another solution based on ranking is [PALR by Yang et al. 2023 May ](https://arxiv.org/pdf/2305.07622.pdf).

 ### 1.3 LLM Embeddings plus Recommender System